revoltchat/self-hosted/README.md

 ## Updating Revolt

+Before updating Revolt, check the errata at the top for important information and check if there are any new required environment variables now present in the `.env` file.

 To update Revolt, first pull the latest copy of this repository to ensure you have the latest tags:

 ```bash